Tutorial: A practical guide to the alignment of defocused spatial light modulators for fast diffractive neural networks: Introduction

-Advances in artificial intelligence (AI) have brought the field to the forefront of contemporary scientific research, with applications ranging from the generalization of large language models to the prediction of protein structures.
-To address more complex scientific or technical problems, neural networks are becoming increasingly complex \cite{HAI_Maalej24}.
-In the context of a widespread AI deployment, concerns are being raised about its ecological impact \cite{Dhar2020} and the predicted future limitations of computing capacity due to the saturation of Moore's law \cite{Mitchell16}.
-As a result, the previously overlooked domain of \emph{optical computing} \cite{AthalePsaltis16, Goodman87} is experiencing a revival with a rapidly growing community in recent years \cite{McMahon2023}.\\ An experiment based on the propagation of microwaves demonstrated that the propagation of a wave through a succession of carefully engineered layers can perform inference passively, similar to an artificial neural networks \cite{AllOpticalNN_LinOzcanScience2018}, as schematically depicted on Fig. \ref{fig:Ppe}.a.
+An experiment based on the propagation of microwaves demonstrated that the propagation of a wave through a succession of carefully engineered layers can perform inference passively, similar to an artificial neural networks \cite{AllOpticalNN_LinOzcanScience2018}, as schematically depicted on Fig. \ref{fig:Ppe}.a.
 In this experiment, a microwave field is sent to a 3D-printed diffractive medium and, depending on the input pattern, is focused at a different position.
 This proves that waves can perform tasks currently reserved for numerical machine learning systems, such as \textit{classification}, but in a passive way with no energy cost associated to the input processing.
-These results sparked a novel a research axis in so-called \emph{diffractive neural networks} (DNN) \cite{InferenceOpticsReview_Psaltis20, Zhou2021,Hu2024}.
+These results sparked a novel research axis in so-called \emph{diffractive neural networks} (DNN) \cite{InferenceOpticsReview_Psaltis20, Zhou2021,Hu2024}.
 Using large wavelengths in the radio range allows to engineer precisely the propagation media relatively to the wavelength but results in cumbersome and slow experimental setups \cite{Zangeneh-Nejad2021}, with no available free-field source and no reconfigurability.
 Consequently, it becomes desirable to downscale the experiments to lightwaves, taking advantage of the favourable scaling of free-field optics \cite{McMahon2023}.
-The large number of reconfigurable spatial DoFs of SLMs or diffractive plates \cite{WangPiestun18} as well as the wide bandwidth of optical waves\cite{McMahon2023} and the impressive \textit{analog computing} abilities of full-field optics, such as the well-known 2D Fourier transform achieved at the speed of light by a simple lens \cite{FourierO}, are particularly interesting features for DNN.
+The large number of reconfigurable spatial DoFs of SLMs or diffractive plates \cite{WangPiestun18} as well as the wide bandwidth of optical waves\cite{McMahon2023} and the impressive \textit{analog computing} abilities of full-field optics, such as the well-known 2D Fourier transform achieved at the speed of light by a simple lens \cite{FourierO}, are particularly interesting features for DNNs.
+This type of medium could be engineered at a miniature scale adapted to visible light wavelengths to provide fast inference at low energy cost \cite{Markovic2020}, as shown on Fig.\ref{fig:Ppe}.b.
+Assuming downsizing proportional to the wavelength reduction, i.e. from 750µm to 600nm, such a medium would occupy a volume of roughly 100µm$^3$.
+Theoretical and technical tools to engineer this type of optical medium are under developments.
+They involve many interconnected scientific questions, such as understanding wave propagation in complex media \cite{PrincipleScattering}, the engineering of optically reconfigurable media in the bulk could be achieved using inclusion of liquid crystals \cite{Nocentini2024} that are observable or individually addressable at reasonable speed using novel imaging techniques \cite{Najar2024}, and the addition of nonlinearities using specific materials \cite{AllOptNL_MiscuglioSorger18} or structure of the media \cite{PassiveDL_FeiGiganCaoArXiv}.
+Ultimately, the training of such devices \cite{NNtraining_Momeni24}, while taking into account the noise involved in any analog process, represents a significant challenge.
+In addition, the variability of manufacturing processes would induce some variability in the performance of different elements making the ability to train slightly different devices using the same algorithm crucial to this field.
+This concept is dubbed '\textit{mortal computing}' by Hinton \cite{FF_Hinton22} who proposed a solution in the form of a contrast learning algorithm called the \textit{Forward-Forward} algorithm which demonstrated its usefulness for training wave-based physical devices \cite{MomeniFF_Science2023}.
+In this article, we present the realization of a simple optical setup using two SLMs to mimick optical wave propagation in a reconfigurable media with non-linearities.
+It combines all these elements using off-the-shelf components and allows investigation of learning algorithms in a reasonable timeframe.
+We prove its operation using the hybrid training scheme of Forward-Forward.
+The procedure to align the two modulators as well as its characterization using intensity measurements only is carefully described.